AvoDerm Natural Grain Free Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Peas, salmon meal, potatoes, pea flour, canola oil (preserved with mixed tocopherols), tomato pomace (source of lycopene), apple, avocado, flax seed (source of omega-3 fatty acid), alfalfa meal, natural flavor, salt, potassium chloride, vitamins (choline chloride, a-tocopherol acetate (source of vitamin E), niacin, calcium pantothenate, vitamin A supplement, ascorbic acid (source of vitamin C), pyridoxine hydrochloride (source of vitamin B6), thiamine mononitrate (source of vitamin B1), riboflavin supplement, vitamin B12 supplement, vitamin D3 supplement, biotin, folic acid), minerals (zinc sulfate, zinc amino acid chelate, ferrous sulfate, manganese sulfate, manganese amino acid chelate, copper sulfate, copper amino acid chelate, sodium selenite, calcium iodate), kelp meal, avocado oil, lecithin, rosemary extract, sage extract, pineapple stem (source of bromelain), papain, dried Bacillus subtilis fermentation product, dried Aspergillus oryzae fermentation product
+Ingredients: Beef meal, peas, potatoes, chicken fat (preserved with mixed tocopherols), tomato pomace (source of lycopene), pea flour, apple, avocado, flax seed (source of omega-3 fatty acid), alfalfa meal, natural flavor, salt, potassium chloride, vitamins (choline chloride, a-tocopherol acetate (source of vitamin E), niacin, calcium pantothenate, vitamin A supplement, ascorbic acid (source of vitamin C), pyridoxine hydrochloride (source of vitamin B6), thiamine mononitrate (source of vitamin B1), riboflavin supplement, vitamin B12 supplement, vitamin D3 supplement, biotin, folic acid), minerals (zinc sulfate, zinc amino acid chelate, ferrous sulfate, manganese sulfate, manganese amino acid chelate, copper sulfate, copper amino acid chelate, sodium selenite, calcium iodate), kelp meal, avocado oil, lecithin, rosemary extract, sage extract, pineapple stem (source of bromelain), papain, dried Bacillus subtilis fermentation product, dried Aspergillus oryzae fermentation product

 Fiber (estimated dry matter content) = 5%